Summer spent the right way

 UW-Parkside invites your middle-school kids (entering grades 6-8) to spend a full week learning in a fun hands-on adventure into natural science alongside UW-Parkside science professors as they explore the natural environment of southeast Wisconsin.
-More information and registration.

 Robotics and computers are for more than just games!
 Middle-schoolers can use them to solve fun, interesting challenges.
 Explore the design process and solve puzzles including maneuvering a robot through a maze using teamwork and a LEGO MINDSTORM EV3.
 No experience required, just your thinking skills and patience.

 Discover how to code in the Lua language while playing and designing worlds in ROBLOX®, an online universe where you can create anything you dream of.
 This new class combines game design concepts, coding, and fun!
 Young entrepreneurs will also learn how to navigate Roblox’s fast growing marketplace to publish their games.
 Student-created games will be available on a password protected Black Rocket website to share with friends and family.
-More information and registration.

 Children double reading speed, improve comprehension, and gain the confidence to enjoy reading.

 Daily clinics, masterclasses, and final performances along with concerts by a cappella headliners add up to an awesome experience.
 A dorm with a roommate, three meals a day, and some rad apparel all come together with your voice to equal one incredible summer workshop!